toxinu/sublimall-server/INSTALL.md

 You'll need:
  - Python 3
- - Database like postgresql is optionnal if you use Sublimall for personnal or few users
+ - Database like Postgresql is optionnal if you use Sublimall for personnal or few users

 ## Installation